-- Health assessment has two aspects: The nursing health history and the physical examination. - In physical Examination, four techniques are used: Inspection, palpation, percussion and auscultation. - Inspection is the visual examination.
+- Health assessment is an integral component of nursing care and has two aspects: The nursing health history and the physical examination. - Inspection is the visual examination.
 Palpation is the examination of the body using the sense of touch.
 Percussion is used to determine the size and shape of the internal organs by establishing their borders.
-Auscultation is the process of listening to sounds by using stethoscope to listen to sounds from within the body.
+Auscultation is the process of listening to sounds by using stethoscope to listen to sounds from within the body. - There are four methods of examination: Inspection, palpation, percussion and auscultation.